Cornayy/dofus-scraper/README.md

 existing - the scraper will look for existing .json files. new - the scraper will fetch the newest data.
 ```

+## Usage
+Create a .env file in the root of your project, a typical .env should look like this.

 ```
 DB_TYPE=mongodb